If an image is worth a thousand words, then why not use emojis for email marketing campaigns? Exactly when and how should you use emojis?

 Consider Your Audience

 Study your audience and understand how they respond to emojis.
 Millennials and the digital generation?
 Great.
 Seniors or business professional?
 Probably not.

 It’s essential to get the tone right regardless of who you’re targeting or what you’re announcing.

 For example, ” ” would be great if there’s a fire sale.
 However, if you’re announcing a massive down-sizing at your business, then you’re asking for backlash.

 Emojis are like little message-weapons.
 Their strength lies in their ability to convey humour and emotion — the provide that extra kick to your messaging.
 However, the right message with the wrong emoji will dull the impact of what you’re trying to say completely.

 You will surely receive a varying response if you ask your coworkers, but that could help you decide how to segment your email list to test emoticon use.

 If your list is large enough, you can start conducting A/B or multi-variate testing to see how emojis affect KPIs for each segment.
 If they respond well, you can begin experimenting to see what emojis work best.

 Depending on your audience, brand guidelines and message, an emoji could be the perfect way to complete what you want to say.
 Is it for everyone?
 Certainly not.
 Should you set up tests and look into using emojis?
 Definitely.

-Maropost Marketing Cloud gives you the ability to personalize emails, which results in higher ROI.
+Maropost for Marketing gives you the ability to personalize emails, which results in higher ROI.